by interface type

 Outgoing Family Health History

 This interface (also known as the HL7 Pedigree Interface) transmits family health histories, including diseases and conditions, from Epic’s EMR to another system.
 This is intended for linking genetic data, risk analysis, and clinical decision support.
-This integration is still under development, and you can learn more and sign up for updates here.

 Blue Button Plus